DiscoverLLM: From Executing Intents to Discovering Them: Impact Statement

 \paragraph{User simulation.} Our framework relies on LLM-based user simulators to generate training data, provide reward signals, and evaluate models.
 We acknowledge that our user simulator design takes various assumptions that may not fully capture real human behavior: intent refines monotonically (excluding backtracking), and intent discovery depends solely on assistant responses (excluding external factors).
 Furthermore, an LLM may not simulate behaviors that reflect real human diversity.
 Despite these limitations, user simulators enable scalable training toward desirable behaviors, and our human study confirmed that simulated improvements transfer to real users.
 We view our approach not as a complete representation of human intent formation, but as a step forwards to models that can collaborate with users while considering this complex cognitive process.

 \paragraph{Human participants.} Our user study involved human participants recruited through Prolific.
-Participants were compensated £3.00, and with an average duration of 15.14 minutes.
+Participants were compensated £3.00 with an average duration of 15.14 minutes to complete the task.
 This corresponds to approximately £12.00 per hour, which matches the minimum wage in the country that most participants were located in.
-To ensure participant privacy, we implemented two precautions: (1) participants were given a disclaimed that their data would be released in a public dataset and had to manually confirm that they read and agreed with this disclaimer, and (2) participants were instructed not to include personally identifiable information (PII) and could use fictional details in their conversations.
+To ensure participant privacy, we implemented two precautions: (1) participants were given a disclaimer that their data would be released in a public dataset and had to manually confirm that they read and agreed with this disclaimer, and (2) participants were instructed not to include personally identifiable information (PII) and could use fictional details in their conversations.

 \paragraph{Potential safety misalignment.} We acknowledge a potential risk of our approach: models trained to collaboratively explore user intents may be more susceptible to engaging with malicious or harmful requests, particularly when such intents are vague or ambiguous.
 In these cases, as \ours{} models are inclined toward exploration, they might unintentionally generate harmful content while attempting to help users clarify and form their intents.
 To assess this risk, we conducted a small-scale safety evaluation using established benchmarks (Appendix~\ref{appendix:safety}).
 Our results show no significant degradation in safety scores between base models and their \ours{} variants, suggesting that our training approach does not compromise the models' underlying safety alignment.
 However, we recognize that this evaluation is limited in scope, and more comprehensive safety analyses with diverse scenarios and attacks are needed before deployment of these models.